 These type of foods are also low GI, which means their sugars are released into the bloodstream slowly, giving you sustained energy over a period of time (so less snacking and sugar cravings… hurrah), and these low GI foods will also help you to burn fat much more efficiently.

-These specific fat burning foods should be incorporated into your diet wherever possible for best results (but don’t forget, as is the case with ALL foods, you need to eat everything in moderation and add them into your total day’s calories).
+These specific foods to help burn fat should be incorporated into your diet wherever possible for best results (but don’t forget, as is the case with ALL foods, you need to eat everything in moderation and add them into your total day’s calories).

 - Oils of all kinds 0g